TosbackCgusBridge-Bot/CGUs-versions/Sourceforge/Privacy Policy.md

 K. Questions?

 Questions regarding this Privacy Policy should be directed to privacy@slashdotmedia.com.
-You may also contact us at DHI Group, Inc., 12150 Meredith Drive, Urbandale, IA 50323, or 888-321-3423.
+You may also contact us at SourceForge Media, LLC dba Slashdot Media, PO Box 2452, La Jolla, CA 92038.